MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-deploy-vm-with-secret.md

 ---
-title: Deploy an Azure Stack Hub VM using a password stored in Key Vault | Microsoft Docs
+title: Deploy an Azure Stack Hub VM using a password stored in Key Vault
 description: Learn how to deploy a VM using a password stored in an Azure Stack Hub key vault.
 author: mattbriggs